 What Postpartum Symptoms Should Not Be Ignored?

-You shouldn’t ignore symptoms like excessive bleeding, large clots, foul-smelling discharge, fever, chills, blurred vision, dizziness, rapid heartbeat, or severe abdominal pain.
-Reach out to your healthcare provider for guidance if you experience any of these.
+Excessive bleeding, large clots, foul-smelling discharge, fever, chills, blurred vision, dizziness, rapid heartbeat, and severe abdominal pain all require prompt attention.
+Reach out to your healthcare provider if any of these appear.

 Conclusion